sjwatts119/proxmox-homelab-resources/smb-nas/readme.md

 ## Introduction

-Setting up a NAS was one of the primary reasons I had for my homelab, but I ran into quite a few issues with sharing the data between other containers.
+Setting up a NAS was one of the primary purposes I had for my homelab, but I ran into quite a few issues with sharing the data between other containers.

 This setup allows you to mount your NAS storage directory directly in any other LXC you create without any permissions issues.